wix-incubator/wix-code-docs/getting-started/working-with-page-elements.md

 Working with most page elements is pretty straightforward.
 You can look up an element's functionality in the [API Reference](https://www.wix.com/velo/reference/$w) and get a pretty good idea of how to work with it right away.

 There are some elements that require a little more understanding, before you can take full advantage of what they have to offer.
 One such example is the repeater element.
-[Later in this guide](https://learn-code.wix.com/en/article/working-with-repeaters), we'll discuss repeaters and how you can use them effectively.
+[Later](./working-with-repeaters.md), we'll discuss repeaters and how you can use them effectively.

 In the meantime, let's focus on the basics that you need to know when working with any element using Velo.